hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 #### 1.1.1 Take responsibilities

-Be responsible for everything happenning in your life: (1) don't blame others and realize that you have the power to improve your situation, whatever it is; (2) learn to say no to requests that waste your time and don't contribute to your growth; (3) when things are not going well in life, acknowledge the difficulties you are facing, writing down possible solutions, prioritize them and don't get caught in worries and anxieties.
+Be responsible for everything happening in your life: (1) don't blame others and realize that you have the power to improve your situation, whatever it is; (2) learn to say no to requests that waste your time and don't contribute to your growth; (3) when things are not going well in life, acknowledge the difficulties you are facing, write down possible solutions, prioritize them and don't get caught in worries and anxieties.

 Forget about the idea that a problem can resolve by itself.
 It won't!
 If you have a conflict with another person, don't put off confronting and solving the problem.
-Talk to the person, arrive a mutual understanding of both your viewpoints and interests.
+Talk to the person, arrive at a mutual understanding of both your viewpoints and interests.
 Then you can solve the problem "on a basis of shared trust".

 #### 1.1.2 Be proactive